How Much Natural Gas Does It Take To Run A Generator?

 One way to reduce the amount of natural gas a generator uses is to invest in a more efficient model.
 Additionally, you can reduce the generator’s workload by only running essential appliances and turning off any unnecessary electronics.
 Make sure to also properly maintain the generator to ensure it is running at peak efficiency.

-You might be interested in: Does A Generator Running On Natural Gas Produce Carbon Monoxide?
+You might be interested in: How Long Can A Generator Sit With Gas?